 Virginia Household Water Quality Program

-The Virginia Master Well Owner Network (VAMWON) is a linked, capacity-building program.
+The Virginia Well Owner Network (VWON) is a linked, capacity-building program.
 A group of Virginia Cooperative Extension agents and volunteers are trained in proper well construction and location, maintenance and protection of wells and springs, interpretation of water analysis, and water treatment options.
 The network is an excellent resource for homeowners.
 If you rely on a private water supply, contact a Well Owner volunteer in your area with questions, or find out more about becoming involved as a volunteer.